riordan/Logseq/pages/inq-warehouse.md

 - We need to improve the data discovery experience in the inq-warehouse BigQuery project, as the current organization structure detracts from the intention of `inq-warehouse` being the gold standard for data work at The Inquirer.
-At the time of writing, the
+At the time of writing, there are
+- inq-warehouse.analytics